 Here, John speaks of the future when he says that the elect are kings and priests.
 This indicates that as far as the Father is concerned, this reward and responsibility has already been given to his elect children.

 "But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ," (Phil.3:20 NIV).

-Some believe that this verse confirms that heaven is the reward of the saved, because it calls the elect citizens of heaven.
-It is true that the righteous are not of this world, although they must live in it and be subject to many of it's laws until the return of Christ.
+Some believe this verse confirms that heaven is the ultimate reward of the saved, because it calls the elect citizens of heaven.
+It is true that the righteous are not of this world, although they must live in it and be subject to many of its laws until the return of Christ.